PerseusRealDeal/TheOneRing/README.md

 # Prepared by

-> © Mikhail A. Zhigulin of Novosibirsk
+> © Mikhail A. Zhigulin of Novosibirsk.